 Despite comprising half of the overall workforce, women hold only 25% of science and technology-related jobs in America's public and private sectors.
 We need to change that.
 There are so many careers that women can pursue in science, technology, engineering, and math!
 We want girls to recognize that STEM topics and careers are pretty cool - maybe even cool enough to be part of their future plans.
 To help them envision these possibilities, the Carnegie STEM Girls Programs offer after school opportunities, the Tour Your Future program, special events, and the comprehensive CarnegieSTEMgirls.org website!

 This site highlights the offerings of the Carnegie STEM Girls Programs and contains many other resources to show teens, both boys AND girls, the fun of STEM.
 From programs to activities and events, everyone can find something to love about STEM on this site!
 Be sure to email us your comments and suggestions, as we are updating our site regularly.

 The Carnegie STEM Girls Program Manager, Tina Seidelson, is dedicated to maintaining this site and managing programs for girls, such as Tour Your Future, and STEM Stars.
 Please feel free to use the Contact Us form to ask questions about our programs or to make programming suggestions.

 Contact: Tina Seidelson, Carnegie STEM Girls Program Manager

-Carnegie STEM Girls is a project of Carnegie Science Center’s Chevron Center for STEM Education and Career Development.
-Launched in November 2011, the Chevron STEM Center was backed by strong financial support from Chevron and founding partners California University of Pennsylvania, Duquesne Light, Eaton Corporation, Kennametal Foundation, LANXESS Corporation, NOVA Chemicals, and PPG Industries Foundation.
+Carnegie STEM Girls is a project of Carnegie Science Center’s Center for STEM Education and Career Development.
+Launched in November 2011, the STEM Center was backed by strong financial support from Chevron, California University of Pennsylvania, Duquesne Light, Eaton Corporation, Kennametal Foundation, LANXESS Corporation, NOVA Chemicals, and PPG Industries Foundation.